Best Knee Brace for Meniscus Injuries: Hinged, Compression, or Offloader?

 Is arthritis also present?

-Does the brace match rehabilitation goals?
+Does the brace match your rehabilitation goals?

 This clinical reasoning helps explain why different brace categories exist.